 As parents/guardians, there are many ways you can be engaged in your child's learning at home and at school.
 This includes getting involved with the school council.
-Meetings for school council are held regularly.
-School council elections are held at our first meeting - September 18.
-Contact the school main office for more information.
+Meetings for the school council are held regularly and will be held virtually this year.
+School council elections are held at our first meeting - Monday, September 20, 2021.
+The link to the first meeting will be in our E bulletin.

-Smoking
+Smoking and Vaping

-A provincial law called the Smoke-Free Ontario Act governs the board's response to smoking on school property.
-Smoking is prohibited on school property.
+A provincial law called the Smoke-Free Ontario Act governs the board's response to smoking, vaping or holding on school property.
+Smoking and vaping are prohibited on school property.

-Smoking or holding lit tobacco is prohibited by all persons inside a school and outside on school grounds including playing fields, driveways, parking lots, inside cars, in parking lots and school buses.
+Smoking, vaping or holding lit tobacco is prohibited by all persons inside a school and outside on school grounds and public areas within 20 metres of any point on the perimeter of the grounds of the school, including playing fields, driveways, parking lots, inside cars, in parking lots and school buses.
 Fines range from \$305 to \$5000.
-Supplying tobacco to a person under the age of 19 is also subject to a fine.
+It is illegal to sell tobacco and vapour products in schools.